Can Your HCM Provider Protect Your Data?

 Why Data Security Is Important

-to keep their information safe.
+As an HR manager, your employees trust you to keep their information safe.
 But do you have the same level of faith in your HCM provider?
 HR databases are the ideal target for hackers.
 They contain the critical information hackers prey on including: Social Security numbers, bank account numbers, check stubs, and family information.

 With hackers collecting more information by the day, does your HCM provider have the right defenses in place to protect your data?

 Now’s the time to ask tough questions about how they’re keeping your employee’s information secure.

 Paycor carries a SOC 2 Type 2 under Trust Principles of Security, Processing Integrity, Availability, and Confidentiality.
 This audit performed by an AICPA certified firm that works to attest our operational maturity under the listed Trust Principles.
 The SOC 2 Type 2 does ensure implementation of an information security management system, includes procedures to ensure info sec in outsourced data processing, and includes implementation of a business continuity management system.